John Beeler: My trip through Eastern Orthodoxy Testimony of a Russian Orthodox Christian under Rome

 We can learn a lot from the Orthodox: grassroots traditionalism (don't modernize the services), the church at its best as the Church Local.
 As I like to say, everything in church polity is negotiable except the papacy and the episcopate, so Catholic/Orthodox dialogue is possible and desirable.
 Our shared way forward: a loose communion of local churches run by custom... that includes the Pope.
-But the schism is based on a lie: that we don't share the essentials of the faith (God, Christ, Trinity, hypostatic union, Mother of God, bishops, the Mass, and the option of using images), and that the Pope's office hasn't been a good caretaker of that faith.
+But the schism is based on a lie: that we don't share the essentials of the faith (God, Christ, Trinity, hypostatic union, Mother of God, bishops, the Mass, and the right to use images), and that the Pope's office hasn't been a good caretaker of that faith.
 The schism was perpetuated by sultans, tsars, petty Balkan princes, and Communists to rip the church apart: the myth that Orthodoxy is a completely different religion.
 But it has never dogmatized anything un-Catholic and retains bishops and the Mass.
 Born Orthodox get the benefit of the doubt.
 The Orthodox are estranged Catholics.